Prospect (Topping, Virginia)

 Prospect is a historic plantation house located near Topping, Middlesex County, Virginia.
 The house was constructed between 1820 and 1850, and is a 2 1/2-story, five-bay, frame dwelling with a gable roof in the Federal style.
 Two 38-foot chimneys abut each end of the house and the front and rear facades have identical gable-roofed porticos.
-Also on the property are the contributing a 19th-century carriage house, an early 1900s farm shed, and the original brick-lined well.
+Also on the property are the contributing 19th-century carriage house, an early 1900s farm shed, and the original brick-lined well.

 It was listed on the National Register of Historic Places in 2004.